PVC vs Poly Tarps - Which One Should You Choose?

 - One hire = reliable cover for the entire project

-- Lower cost over time compared to constant poly replacements
+- Lower cost over time vs constant poly replacements

 - Safer and more compliant installations